walchko/github-blog/source/blog/computer-vision/Mono-Camera-Calibration/camera-calibration.md

 ## Calibration Patterns

 What do you want in a calibration patter?
-Well

 -